abisubramanya27/Complaints-Classifier/README.md

  8. The program terminates with the message "Check Outputs.txt".

-* The output will be written as a text file "output.txt" in the same folder in the following format for each complaint in order:
+* The output will be written as a text file "Outputs.txt" in the same folder in the following format for each complaint in order:

   SPAM (YES/NO) :